 Back pain can be short-term (acute) or long-term (chronic).
 It normally feels like a dull, constant ache or a sudden, sharp pain.
 The goal of your chiropractor is to improve function and subsequently relieve pain and keep you pain-free between visits.

-Dr Adam Rocchi will use nerve sensor manipulation and low force spinal manipulation to correct misalignments, issues with muscle strength and muscle tension to relieve pain that’s in your head, back and neck.
+Dr Adam Rocchi ( chiropractor ) will use nerve sensor manipulation and low force spinal manipulation to attempt to correct misalignments, issues with muscle strength and muscle tension to try and relieve pain that’s in your head, back and neck.
 Your chiropractor knows that for you to maintain wellness, you should follow these tips to keep your neck and back functioning correctly to reduce nerve and muscle pain.

 1) Stretch Before Getting Out of Bed